programsam/MOVE20.QB/README.md

 ## Process

-I decided to go line by line and type the whole thing back in.
-I did not use OCR, and I also did not make any corrections.
-It was only 12 pages of type 12 font, and has only taken me a few hours of typing to get the whole thing inputted.
-It's in a file in this repository called [move20.qb].
-I also want to note that I did not change bugs that I found, nor did I change any grammar mistakes in the prompts, so it definitely still seems like a program that a young kid would write.
+I used a very specific process for making [the recreated program](move20.qb), and I've taken some notes here:

+ - I did not use OCR.
+I typed it up line for line.
+ - I copied/pasted.
+Guilty as charged.
+I tried to be very careful about making sure each difference in the printed up copy was represented.
+ - I did not change any bugs that I found, and I saw at least two.
+ - I did not change any of the poor grammar in the prompts.
+So those are definitely preserved.
+ - The eighth page got jammed in my scanner when I was trying to create the PDF and part of it ripped off.
+It's during the section of code that controls the walking, however, and the BASIC line number lines up with the command to walk a specific direction, so that's what I have put in there even though I am not 100% sure that's what was really on the paper at that point.

 ## Running